What is the Telecommunication Access Program?

 - Have an annual household income under $60,000 for two people; with $5,000 being added for each additional dependent.

-Telephone equipment includes such devices as voice carry over phones, phones for hearing carry over, signaling devices, amplified phones and hands-free phones.
+TAP provides adaptive equipment and technology includes voice carry over phones, phones for hearing carry over, signaling devices, amplified phones, and hands-free phones.
 The program does not provide devices such as hearing aids and augmentative communication devices.